 Note: (Citations & Warnings) ODOT did not have a system in place to track this data in previous years.
 The Agency is working to develop one now.
-In 2021, Volpe was contacted to determine whether inspections with citations could be queried in SafetyNet.
-Oregon was advised that SafetyNet Cannot provide such a query.

 Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2021 - 2023.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.